 A design feature common to all Siemens/KWU PWRs is that each fuel assembly is fixed in position relative to the core internals by means of two lower (in the lower core support) and two upper alignment pins (in the grid plate).
 Since 1980, there have been isolated reports of broken upper alignment pins in some plants and this damage was attributed to IGSCC of the material Inconel X-750, which had been chosen for its wear resistant properties.
 Although the number and location of the broken pins did not necessitate immediate repairs, a number of defective pins were replaced with pins made from austenitic stainless steel type 316 Ti (German designation 1.4571), protected against excessive mechanical wear by a chromium carbide hard-facing coating.
-No further cracking due to IGSCC has been found in the replaced pins so far.
 All the upper alignment pins in the Konvoi plants are equipped with pins made of the new material with some modifications in the design of the pins.